 - 1. We asked experts to suggest their best ideas to address each of the two questions above: what ways to follow and why. - 2.
-We sorted the answers, eliminated redundancy and rephrased some of the suggestions. - We presented the resulting list of strategies to the experts, together with the justifications provided in first round.
-We asked them to rate each of the strategies for effectiveness, cost-effectiveness and feasibility.
-The results of this step are presented on Appendix F - 4.
-We then presented the list obtained in step 3, consisting of strategies and initial ratings, to the experts and invited them to comment.
-The rationales presented by the experts in the first and second rounds are presented on Appendix G - 5.
+We sorted the answers, eliminated redundancy and rephrased some of the suggestions. - 3.
+We presented the resulting list of strategies to the experts, together with the justifications provided in first round.
+We asked them to rate each of the strategies for effectiveness, cost-effectiveness and feasibility. - 4.
+We then presented the list obtained in step 3, consisting of strategies and initial ratings, to the experts and invited them to comment. - 5.
 The experts then made their final rating.
 For this second rating, we limited to the 40 strategies on which experts had disagreed most in step 2.
 In this last round, the experts were also asked to consider a set of specific individual behaviors that figure in popular happiness advice.
 Rating of these latter strategies was optional.